haiheipijuan/apidoc/source/payments.html.md

 Test IBAN payments will have `is_test` set to true.

 The `payer` field is available for product links and recurring payments.

+Note that in the example, `"wxnfqAVVPWwZ"` is the payment public ID, and `"VX0GK5cvM1dO"` is the payment link public ID.

 ### Recurring payments